galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 1. Sequencing errors: these were addressed by the quality trimming step
 2. Sample contamination: we used `kraken2` to assess the extent of this problem in our sample
 3. Appropriate choice of a reference genome: we used a genome that is inferred to be ancestral to all *M. tuberculosis* for our analysis and the diversity within Mtb is limited enough for us to rely on a single reference genome for the entire species.
-4. Quality filtering in the mapping and variant calling stage: Tools like `bwa-mem` and `freebayes` judge the quality of their predictions, and `snippy` performs some filtering on variant calling predictions.
+4. Quality filtering in the mapping and variant calling stage: Internally `snippy` uses tools like `bwa-mem` and `freebayes` that judge the quality of their predictions. `snippy` then uses this information to perform some filtering on variant calling predictions.

 # Further variant filtering and TB-profiling